 Other Ways to Get the Sticky Stuff Off

-As I use coconut oil a lot at home I always have some in the cupboard.
-I buy a 100% oil because then I can also use it in cooking and on my skin, but it doesn't have to be anything expensive if you plan just to use it around the home.
+As I use coconut oil a lot at home, I always have some in the cupboard.
+I buy the 100% oil option because then I can also use it in cooking and on my skin, but it doesn't have to be anything expensive if you plan just to use it around the home.
 If you don't have the oil and don't want to buy it just to clean jars, there are other household substances that you can try if you already have them.